J0rgw/SoundTown/README.md

 SoundTown is structured as a single-page application with 5 scroll-snap sections:

 1. **Landing Page**: The introductory section that welcomes users to the app.
-2. **Discover Weekly**: The introductory section that welcomes users to the app.
+2. **Discover Weekly**: The section dedicated to show new discoveries of albums based on your fave artists, genres and albums.
 3. **New Releases**: The section dedicated to show new releases based on your fave genres.
 4. **Monthly Stats**: The section dedicated to show monthly resume of your top 5 listened albums.
 5. **Yearly Stats**: The section dedicated to show yearly resume of your top 5 listened albums.

+## Technology Stack

+SoundTown leverages the following technologies:

+- **CSS**: For styling and creating a visually appealing user interface.
+- **JavaScript (JS)**: For adding interactivity and dynamic behavior to the app.
+- **jQuery**: Simplifies DOM manipulation and enhances JavaScript functionality.
+- **Netlify**: Used for hosting the live version of the app.

 ## Project Structure